ajay26-10/Certi-DApp/README.md

 5. Open a Pull Request

 ## 📃 License
-This project is licensed under the MIT license
+This project is licensed under the MIT license- see <a href="https://github.com/ajay26-10/Certi-DApp/blob/main/LICENSE">LICENSE</a> here